Jweng88/LifeHack-Bug-Off/README.md

 ### React

 Frontend framework for this application.
-Makes use of hooks, and Material UI to create a user friendly interface.
+Makes use of hooks, and Material UI in an attempt to create a user friendly interface.
+(note that this is the first time the team has had exposure to MUI)

 ### Firebase

 Backend framework for this application.
 Makes use of user authentication and database features available.
+(Pughal77 and jayllo-c are using firebase for the first time in this project)